 The GASC shall make a reasonable effort to conduct an inquiry within two weeks of the request to appear before the committee to determine and consider relevant facts.
 The inquiry will be based on a consideration of the student's complaint, the instructor's response, and any interviews by the chair of the GASC with the student or instructor.
-The GASC shall convene a meeting with the student should he/she asks for one, and it may initiate a meeting with the student, with the instructor, or with both.
+The GASC shall convene a meeting with the student (should the student requests for one), and it may also initiate a meeting with the student, with the instructor, or with both.
 The Graduate Academic Standards Committee shall make one of these decisions: